-With the improvement of the U.S. economy, our lead times for certain critical components from our suppliers could be extended resulting in shipping delays causing us to miss contractual timelines.
+With the pre-COVID-19 improvement of the U.S. economy and the potential for a significant post-COVID-19 rebound, our lead times for certain critical components from our suppliers could be extended resulting in shipping delays causing us to miss contractual timelines.
 Our internal purchasing process is focused on the current economic environment, and lead times are considered when placing orders from our vendors, but we cannot control the ability of our vendors or potential vendors to be qualified to meet our deadlines.